Bonus Material: Get The 3 Step Podcast Promotion Playbook

 This strategy is optional but VERY effective over the long term at growing your audience, authority and client base.
 Essentially, you reach out to podcast hosts of other shows in your market and offer yourself as a guest expert to share your knowledge with their audience.
 In the process, you expose their audience to you and your podcast.

-To keep this post a manageable length, we’re writing a full post discussing how to Podcast Guest as a highly effective strategy and we’ll link to it here once it’s published.
+To keep this post a manageable length, we’re writing a full post discussing how to Podcast Guest as a highly effective strategy here.

 4) Systemized Execution